dylndreams/FLUIDBOI./README.md

 # Getting Started
 Before you start, you'll need:
-- ANTIRUINS by lerabot (this is what the framework uses
+- ANTIRUINS by lerabot (this is what the framework uses)
 - VS CODE (haven't tested other IDEs)
 - Dreamcast (or an emulator)

 Navigate your way to the ANTIRUINS folder and paste the framework inside.
-You can do this by:\
+You can do this by:__
 - Downloading the folder
 - Unzip it
 - Copy the folder into the ANTIRUINS folder
-OR you can do it by code\
+OR you can do it by code:__
 - code(cd antiruins)